Thank you for reading our post, please rate this article at the end.

 Things to keep in mind

-It’s important not to use any chemicals in your RV black tank before dumping the waste into the septic tank since this could kill the beneficial bacteria that decompose its contents.
+It’s important not to use any chemicals in your RV black tank before dumping the waste into the septic tank, since this could kill the beneficial bacteria that decompose its contents.

 Sewage system

-If you live in a city, then your building will be connected to the city sewage system.
 With a city sewage system, things are pretty much identical to septic systems, but things can get much more complicated.

-Not only that but trying to access your house’s cleanout port may actually be illegal in your area.
+Not only that, but trying to access your house’s cleanout port may actually be illegal in your area.
 Before attempting to do anything, check whether you are allowed to access the cleanout port of your building.

 Once you find and unearth the access port, you connect your RV to it via your RV’s sewage hose just like you would do with a septic tank.